Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Virtuoso ADE Explorer software interface, specifically showing the editing environment for a project named "TB_BGR tb_bgr maestro_Dc."
+The image is a screenshot of the Virtuoso ADE Explorer Editing interface, specifically for a test bench named "TB_BGR tb_bgr maestro_Dc" in the Cadence design environment.
 The interface is divided into several sections:

-1. **Top Menu Bar**: This contains various menu options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
-The "Outputs" menu is currently expanded, showing options like Add, Delete, Import, Export, Send To Expression Editor, To Be Saved, To Be Plotted, and Save All (highlighted in yellow).
+1. **Top Menu Bar**:
+   - The top menu bar includes options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, Results, Tools, EAD, Parasitics/LDE, Window, and Help.
+   - The "Outputs" menu is currently expanded, showing options like Add, Delete, Import, Export, Send To Expression Editor, To Be Saved, To Be Plotted, and Save All.
+The "Save All" option is highlighted in yellow.

-2. **Setup Panel (Left Side)**: This panel lists the setup components for the project.
-It includes:
+2. **Setup Panel (Left Side)**:
+   - This panel lists the setup details for the test bench.
-   - A filter option at the top.
-   - A hierarchical tree structure showing:
-     - The test bench "TB_BGR_tb_bgr_1."
+   - It includes the name of the test bench "TB_BGR_tb_bgr_1".
-     - The simulator being used, which is "spectre."
+   - The simulator being used is "spectre".
-     - The analyses being performed, specifically a DC analysis with a temperature range from -40 to 120 degrees Celsius and an automatic start-stop feature.
+   - Under "Analyses", there is a DC analysis named "dc" with a temperature range from -40 to 120 and an automatic start-stop feature.
-     - Design Variables, which include Parameters, Corners, Reliability Analyses, Monte Carlo Sampling, and Checks/Asserts.
+   - There are sections for Design Variables, Parameters, Corners, Reliability Analyses, Monte Carlo Sampling, and Checks/Asserts, though these sections are not expanded.

-3. **Main Workspace (Right Side)**: This is a large, mostly empty area labeled "Details," which is likely where detailed information or results would be displayed.
+3. **Main Workspace (Right Side)**:

-4. **Toolbar (Above the Main Workspace)**: This contains various icons for different functions, such as adding, deleting, and other operations.
-There is also a dropdown menu labeled "(None)" and a search bar.

-5. **Right Sidebar**: This contains additional tool icons, including options for running simulations, stopping processes, and other actions.

-The overall interface is designed for managing and analyzing electronic design automation (EDA) projects, with a focus on setting up simulations, defining variables, and handling outputs.
+   - The main workspace is currently empty, with no specific details or results displayed.
+   - There are a few icons on the right side of the workspace, including options for details, a green play button (likely for running simulations), a brown stop button, and a waveform icon.

+4. **Toolbar**:
+   - The toolbar at the top of the workspace includes icons for various functions such as saving, opening, and other common actions.

+Overall, the image shows a user interface for setting up and managing simulations in the Cadence Virtuoso ADE Explorer, with a focus on the outputs configuration.
 ```

 Here is the image describtion:
 ```
-The image is a text label that reads "Figure 9: Options for saving outputs."
-The text is in a bold, black font, indicating that it is likely a caption or title for a figure in a document or presentation.
-The label suggests that the figure it refers to provides information or options related to saving outputs, possibly in a software or data processing context.
+The image is a screenshot of a figure caption.
+The caption reads "Figure 9: Options for saving outputs" in bold text.
+The font appears to be a standard sans-serif typeface, and the text is black on a white background.
+The caption suggests that it is part of a larger document, likely a report or a presentation, and it indicates that the figure associated with this caption provides information about different options available for saving outputs.
 ```

 Action 13: Enable **all** for **Select device currents**.
 For **Select signals to output**, **allpub** will be enabled by default.
 Then, click **OK**.